 If you do, you might be surprised how out of date some of the things in your plan are.
 You may have heirs or beneficiaries who are no longer in your life – or there are people you love who are not mentioned.
 Here are four reasons you might need to amend your estate plan.

 1. Changes to your family.
-Since you and your lawyer created your estate plan, you might have gotten divorced and remarried, and have taken on stepchildren.
+Since you and your lawyer created your estate plan, you might have gotten remarried, and have taken on stepchildren.
 But your will only mentions your ex-spouse.

 2. Changes to your financial circumstances.
 If you have gained or lost significant assets since set up your estate plan, the way your plan is structured may need to change for tax reasons.